About Disputes

 - IP addresses for online purchases

-- Terms and conditions agreed to
+- Terms and conditions that the account holder agreed to

 On the other hand, if the issuer believes the second presentment does not sufficiently refute the cardholder's claims, the issuer can raise a second chargeback, and the dispute goes into pre-arbitration.
-During pre-arbitration the merchant has two options:
+During pre-arbitration the merchant has three options:

 - Accept liability for the chargeback — The cardholder is refunded in full.